GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants must be Illinois-based CMHCs or BHCs with MRO Crisis Services approval.
-They must meet all prequalification requirements, including active SAM registration, UEI, and be in good standing with the Secretary of State and not listed on exclusion registries.
+Eligible applicants must be Illinois-based Community Mental Health Centers (CMHCs) or Behavioral Health Centers (BHCs) with approval to provide Crisis Services under the Illinois Medical Assistance Program.
+They must be enrolled in Medicaid, in good standing with the Secretary of State, and not appear on any federal/state exclusion lists.

 Geographic Eligibility